I got 13 UTIs in one year. I took the cranberry pills. The expensive ones, the drugstore ones, the powders, the gummies. None of it worked.

 Are whole-berry cranberry supplements better than extract?

 Counterintuitively, no. The 2022 Howell study showed that whole-berry blended supplements contain mostly insoluble PACs, which don't reach the urinary tract in active form.
-Cranberry juice extract products that concentrate soluble A-type PACs produced significantly higher urinary anti-adhesion activity than whole-berry blends.
+Cranberry juice extract powders that concentrate soluble A-type PACs produced markedly higher urinary anti-adhesion activity than whole-berry blends.
 "Whole fruit" sounds wholesome but doesn't translate to clinical effectiveness for UTI prevention.

 What should I avoid in a UTI supplement?